Tools

 What Utensils Should You Use With Non Stick Pans?

-Here, we’ll cover the dos and don’ts of tool selection for your Non Stick Cookware, as well as provide our suggestions for tools that give you the best results and longest life out of your Pan.
+Here, we’ll cover the dos and don’ts of tool selection for your non stick cookware, as well as provide our suggestions for tools that give you the best results (and longest lifespan) out of your pan.

 Why Should You Use Specific Tools with Non Stick?

-If you were cooking in a Stainless Clad or Carbon Steel Pan, you wouldn’t need to worry about what type of tools you use.
-They are near indestructible and don’t require as much attention to detail.
+If you were cooking in a stainless or carbon steel pan, you wouldn’t need to worry about what type of tools you use, as these materials are near indestructible.

-Non Stick Cookware is a tad different.
-While our Non Stick line as a whole is incredibly durable, the coating itself is more delicate, meaning you need to be aware of your tool choice when cooking to maintain the surface.
-If you use a harder utensil material (like a stainless steel spatula), you run the risk of scratching or even chipping the coating, which could result in a loss of non stick properties.
-But which utensils do you use?
+Non stick is a bit different.
+While our Non Stick Collections as a whole is incredibly durable, the non stick coating itself is more delicate.
+This means you need to be aware of your tool choice when cooking to maintain the surface—if you use an abrasive utensil material (like a stainless steel spatula), you run the risk of scratching or even chipping the coating, which could result in a loss of non stick properties.

 What are the Best Utensils for Non Stick Pans?

 There are three categories of utensils we recommend: Wooden, silicone, and nylon.
-All three of these materials have different properties that are ideal for use with Non Stick Cookware.
+All three of these materials have different properties that are ideal for use with non stick cookware, mainly their soft, scratch-free nature.

 Wooden

-Wooden utensils have been around for millenia and are widely used as the material of choice for a variety of tools, both in the kitchen and out.
-Wood is just hard and rigid enough to break up huge chunks of ground meat or to scrape up fond from the bottom of a pan, but malleable enough that it won’t scratch or gouge it.
+Wooden utensils have been around for millenia and are widely used as the material of choice for a variety of kitchen tools, both in the kitchen and out.
+Wood is just hard and rigid enough to break up huge chunks of ground meat or to scrape up fond from the bottom of a pan, but malleable enough that it won’t scratch or gouge the delicate coating.

 Silicone

-If you are looking for extremely low maintenance tools, look no further than those made of silicone.
-This material is incredibly durable, heat safe to high temperatures, dishwasher safe, and fantastic for use in Non Stick cookware.
+If you're looking for extremely low maintenance tools, look no further than those made of silicone.
+This material is incredibly durable, heat safe to high temperatures, dishwasher safe, and fantastic for use in non stick cookware.
 They offer a delicate touch and mold to the shape of your pan to get to every last drop.
 If you find the right silicone utensil, it makes a world of difference to your cooking.

 Nylon

 Nylon utensils have been around for decades and are a staple in most home kitchens.
-They are rigid yet flexible, durable yet easy to maintain—they’re dishwasher safe and don’t require special maintenance.
+They are rigid yet flexible, durable yet easy to maintain, and are typically dishwasher safe and don’t require special maintenance.
 They are also incredibly affordable in most cases and come in a variety of shapes.
-There are some additional things you want to consider with nylon.

-While it is safe for Non Stick Pans, nylon is still fairly rigid and has been known to mar the surface of the cookware.
-It won’t typically leave deep scratches or chips, but it can leave noticeable scuffs and superficial scratches—which don’t affect the cooking performance, but do.
+While safe for use on non stick nylon is still a fairly rigid material.
+It won’t typically leave deep scratches or chips on the surface of non stick, but it can leave noticeable scuffs and superficial scratches—which don’t affect the cooking performance, only the appearance.
 Additionally, nylon often has quite a low heat safety rating and could melt if left exposed to heat for too long.
 Over time, nylon can become brittle and crack, so these tools are not ideal for lifetime use.

-While they are easy to maintain, you may find they need to be replaced more often than wood or silicone tools.
+While they are easy to maintain, you may find they need to be replaced more often than wooden or silicone tools.

 Ready to Cook?